-In certain cases, you might have to connect your Android phone to your computer, and switch between different connection options a few times before your computer recognizes your Android device as media device.
+In certain cases, you might have to connect your Android phone to your computer and switch between different connection options a few times before your computer recognizes your Android device as a media device.

 - Press Windows Key + X and choose Device Manager from the menu.

-- Locate your Android device, right click it and choose Update Driver Software.
+- Locate your Android device, right-click it and choose Update driver.

 - Click Browse my computer for driver software.